Deban-H/Netflix-Clone/README.md

 ## Future Enhancements

-- Add backend support with Firebase/Auth0 for real user authentication
+- Can add backend support with Firebase/Auth0 for real user authentication
-- Add a video streaming feature for complete functionality
+- Can add a video streaming feature for complete functionality
-- Build a personalized recommendation engine
+- Can build a personalized recommendation engine
+  ( I didn't have time to add these features)

 ---